Area by Counting Unit Squares Worksheets

 With our free area by counting unit squares pdf worksheets, not only do children get to practice counting unit squares on a scaled grid as much or as often they like, they also get deeper insight into what the term "area" of a shape pertains to.
 Familiarize students with the geometric concept of calculating the area of regular and irregular shapes by counting the unit squares that form them.

 Our area of shapes by counting squares worksheets are suitable for grade 2, grade 3, grade 4, and grade 5.

 CCSS: 2.G, 3.MD

-Children are expected to find the area of the shaded region on each grid in this free finding area by counting squares worksheet.
+Children in grade 2 and grade 3 are expected to find the area of the shaded region on each grid in this set of finding area by counting squares worksheet.
 Let them count the unit squares and write down the total area of each figure.
-Ideal for grade 2, grade 3, and grade 4.

-How well do young students know that the number of shaded unit squares in each 4-sided figure shows its area.
-Grab this level-1 worksheet to test if they can count the squares and work out the area of the shaded regions in the given shapes in a jiffy.
+Grab these level-1 worksheets to test if they can count the squares and work out the area of the shaded regions in the given shapes in a jiffy.

-Help the determined-to-excel learners prepare the ground for successfully finding the area by counting unit squares in this pdf worksheet.
-After all, it's a matter of time before they are equipped to take on the challenge of irregular shapes.
+Help grade 4 and grade 5 learners prepare the ground for finding the area by counting unit squares in these pdf worksheets.
+It's a matter of time before they are equipped to take on the challenge of irregular shapes.

 Train the young math prodigies to measure the area of each complex shape by counting the squares and multiplying the number with the unit squares on the scale as mentioned.

 Bolster your skills in finding the area with these comparing area pdfs.
 Let the kids find the area of each shape and then compare the areas using comparison symbols.

 Here is an assortment where kids flex their numerical prowess alongside their counting skills.
 Watch them count unit squares expertly to figure out the area of rectilinear figures.